 Skip to main content

-ARS AI Innovation Fund (FY24)
+ARS AI Innovation Fund (FY25)

 Overview

 The goal of the ARS Artificial Intelligence Center of Excellence (AI-COE) is to enable innovative ARS science by promoting the adoption and use of AI and machine learning (ML) tools and methods in agricultural research.
-For FY24, the AI-COE expects to fund 4 to 6 proposals at up to $100,000 each for activities to encourage and promote AI-related research in agriculture.
-For examples of successful proposal topics, please see the abstracts of the AI Innovation Fund proposals funded in FY2023, FY2022, and FY2021.
+For FY25, the AI-COE expects to fund 4 to 6 proposals at up to $100,000 each for activities to encourage and promote AI-related research in agriculture.
+For examples of successful proposal topics, please see the abstracts of the AI Innovation Fund proposals funded in FY2024, FY2023, FY2022, and FY2021.

 Proposal guidelines